Skip to Main Content

 • Staff may request poster prints to help support the academic endeavors of the college, for example, on behalf of a faculty member.

-• Students may request poster prints for academic purposes only and with supervison of a faculty member.
+• Students may request poster prints for academic purposes only and with supervision of a faculty member.
 The plotter may not be used to print out posters for extracurricular organizations.
 Student organizations are reminded that Central Printing may serve their needs.

 • For the Research and Performance Showcase, students should refer to the presentation guidelines listed on the website.